|Values are valid only on day of printing.|

 Tetrahydrobiopterin (BH4) is a cofactor of not only PAH, but also of the tyrosine and tryptophan hydroxylases.
 Approximately 2% of patients with hyperphenylalanemia have a deficiency of BH4, which causes a secondary deficit of the neurotransmitters dopamine and serotonin.
-There are 4 autosomal-recessive disorders associated with BH4 deficiency plus hyperphenylalanemia, guanosine triphosphate cyclohydrolase deficiency, 6-pyruvoyl tetrahydropterine synthase deficiency, dihydropteridine reductase deficiency, and pterin-4 alpha carbinolamine dehydratase (PCD) deficiency.
+There are 4 autosomal-recessive disorders associated with BH4 deficiency plus hyperphenylalanemia; guanosine triphosphate cyclohydrolase deficiency, 6-pyruvoyl tetrahydropterine synthase deficiency, dihydropteridine reductase deficiency, and pterin-4 alpha carbinolamine dehydratase (PCD) deficiency.
 This group of disorders, with the exception of PCD, is characterized by progressive dystonia, truncal hypotonia, extremity hypertonia, seizures, and mental retardation though milder presentations exist.
 PCD has no symptoms other than transient alterations in tone.
 Treatment may include administration of BH4, L-dopa (and carbidopa) 5-hydroxytryptophan supplements, and a low phenylalanine diet.

 Tyrosine is a nonessential amino acid that derives from dietary sources, the hydroxylation of phenylalanine, or protein breakdown.
 Primary (PKU) and secondary (defects of BH4 metabolism) hyperphenylalaninemia can cause abnormally low levels of tyrosine.
-Measurement of the phenylalanine:tyrosine ratio is helpful in monitoring appropriate nutritional intake.
+Measurement of the phenylalanine:tyrosine ratio is helpful in monitoring appropriate dietary intake.

 Monitoring effectiveness of dietary therapy in patients with hyperphenylalaninemia